On the origin of the bi-drifting subpulse phenomenon in pulsars: Introduction

 The plasma responsible for radio emission is generated and accelerated in the inner acceleration region (IAR) just above the polar cap, while the radio emission is generated at much higher altitudes.
-In \cite{2012_Leeuwen}, the drift velocity was shown to depend on the \emph{variation} of the potential drop over the polar cap.
+In \cite{2012_Leeuwen}, the drift velocity was shown to depend on the variation of the potential drop over the polar cap.
 We use this prescription to characterize the plasma rotation.

 In pulsars with multiple components, subpulses generally drift in the same direction.
 There are only two pulsars that exhibit "bi-drifting", in which the emission feature motion between two components is antipodal: \J~\citep{2005_Champion} and \B \citep{2006_Weltevrede}.
 One early explanation for the two-direction drift in PSR \J~was proposed by \cite{2004_Qiao}, requiring rotation of sparks around the magnetic axis and the coexistence of an inner annular gap \citep{2004_Qiao_b}, plus the conventional inner gap \citep{1975_Ruderman}.
-Furthermore, the proposed model requires the two carousels, containing different number of sparks, circulating with different speeds in opposite directions, resulting in the same repetition time of the drift pulse pattern for all components.
+Furthermore, the proposed model requires the two carousels to contain different numbers of sparks, to circulate with different speeds in opposite directions, and to result in the same repetition time of the drift pulse pattern for all components.
 As corroborated by \cite{2016_Weltevrede} we find this combination highly unlikely, especially since both bi-drifting pulsars share this property. \cite{2017_Wright} propose an alternative explanation.
-There an elliptical, tilted, extremely eccentric motion of emitting regions around the magnetic axis can account for the observed bi-drifting subpulses.
+There is an elliptical, tilted, and extremely eccentric motion of emitting regions around the magnetic axis that can account for the observed bi-drifting subpulses.

-In this paper we present detailed analysis of archival data of PSR \J~ and reveal systematic drift of the first component.
+In this paper we present a detailed analysis of archival data of PSR \J~ and reveal the systematic drift of the first component.
 We show that we can explain the bi-drifting phenomenon of PSR \J~ in the framework of the \citet{2012_Leeuwen} model.